seanlerner/clip-trigger/README.md

 ## Using

 Copy the two letter shortcode (plus possibly any further details the trigger may require) to your clipboard.
 See individual triggers for more information on how to use them.

+## Creating Triggers

+Clip Trigger has been designed to allow you to create your own triggers.

+Install existing triggers for examples on how to create triggers.

+Your triggers will be installed to:

+`~/Library/Application Support/ClipTrigger/triggers`

+Place any triggers you create in the same directory.

+If you'd like to share your trigger with the world, add it to the [Clip Trigger Directory](https://github.com/seanlerner/clip-trigger-directory).